What is PV Penetration

 In states where electricity prices are high and solar incentives are attractive (California and Hawaii), the penetration of solar has reached levels that can present challenges to the grid operators.
 As 2014 report from the Energy Department on PV penetration in Hawaii covers these topics.
 The main challenges are due to intermittent nature of solar and the coordination of more numerous distributed systems.
 Solar generation varies throughout the year and hours of the day.

 Rooftop Solar Penetration

 Another definition of solar penetration, is the percentage of residential homes that have installed solar systems within a given area.
 Solar has proven to be a contagious product with sales in clusters within neighborhoods.
 This is due to high levels of referrals with the percentage of customers with solar exceeding 20% in zip codes in California and Arizona.
+The high PV penetration in California is due in part to the high electricity prices (see Choose Energy’s electricity rates by state).
 The links below include detailed maps of solar penetration by zip code in California and Arizona.

 Author: Casey Anderson